Sports broadcasting contracts in the United States: CFL

-USFL

-The new incarnation of the USFL divided its broadcast rights between NBC Sports and Fox Sports, which also owns the league, under a three-year deal.
-Fox, Fox Sports 1, NBC and USA Network air games as part of the agreement.
-Peacock previously aired exclusive games but now only airs simulcasts of games on NBC and USA.
-Fox and NBC air the USFL championship game in rotation.
-It was the first rights fee deal for alternative football league in the 21st century.

-United Football League
+United Football League (UFL)

 As part of the merger between the XFL (broadcast rights owned by ESPN/ABC) and USFL (broadcast rights owned by Fox Sports), both media partners maintained media agreements with the new United Football League.
 NBC Sports, who had shared media rights with Fox for the USFL, dropped their involvement due to schedule conflicts.

+In 2026, ABC/ESPN aired 22 games across ABC, ESPN, ESPN2, ESPN app, and NFL Network, with the remaining games on Fox, FS1 and FS2.